 Method 3: Increase Air Circulation

-Since chalk paint dries through evaporation, increasing air circulation around the paint coating after applying it will help it dry faster.
-To increase air circulation,
+Since chalk paint dries through evaporation, increasing air circulation around the paint coating will speed up the drying time.
+To increase air circulation:

 - Open all windows and doors

 - Open the air vents in the room

 - Turn on the fans in the room.

 Here are a few other tips to help chalk paint dry faster:

 - Apply thin coats.
 Thin coats dry faster than thick coats.